embarkpark/learning_design/module_candidates/functions_1.md

 In this sense, programming is less about "writing code", and more about problem solving.
 Strong programmers employ a systematic & structured problem solving approach.

-[Problem decomposition](../../glossary/problem_decomposition.md) is a powerful technique for systematic problem solving.
+[Problem decomposition](../glossary/problem_decomposition.md) is a powerful technique for systematic problem solving.
 Decomposing a large problem into smaller problems is how we effectively design programs.
 Much like a well-designed mechanical device, well-structured programs are built up from small, clearly-defined building blocks.

-In programming, **functions are these building blocks**.
+In programming, functions are these building blocks.
 Thus, functions are fundamental to program design.

 ### In summary
 1. programming is not just coding, it's more fundamentally about problem solving